lfarroco/verbo-lang/README.md

 - remove todo: receives a todo name and removes it from the list
 - update due date: receives a todo name and a new due date and updates the todo
 - mark as completed: receives a todo name and marks it as completed.
-- mask as incomplete: receives a todo name and marks it as incomplete
+- mark as incomplete: receives a todo name and marks it as incomplete

 When "mark as completed" is called, the application should call the "ring bell" port with the todo item name as a parameter.
 ```